-An Award-Winning independent Visual Effects Supervisor and a Second Unit Director, Bret Culp has contributed to more than 60 feature films, miniseries, and television shows with three decades of industry experience.
+An Award-Winning independent Visual Effects Supervisor and Second Unit Director, Bret Culp has contributed to over 60 feature films, miniseries, and television shows with three decades of industry experience.

 Bret is also an exhibiting fine art photographer and author of the book The Beauty of Impermanence.